 Planning some easy to do activities takes a little weight off you and at the same time keeps them occupied, entertained, and very interested in what’s in front of them.

 Whether your kids are back in school full or part-time or homeschooling, now is the perfect time to introduce fun back into the at-home classroom with some classic science experiments that you can do from the comfort of your kitchen.

 Here are three easy preschool science experiments for kids to do at home!
 Try these with your kids aged 4-6 from your very own science laboratory.

 Melting Crayons Rainbow

-Begin heating the crayons with a blow dryer.
-Eventually the wax will start to melt and drip down into a beautiful piece of rainbow art.
+Begin heating the crayons with a blow dryer on high heat carefully.
+Eventually, the wax will start to melt and drip down into a beautiful piece of rainbow art.

 Magnetic Or Not?

 Do you remember the unexpected excitement when you were younger of finding your earring or paperclips sticking to something you didn’t realize was magnetic?

-This is a great opportunity to teach how the magnetic poles work and also investigate which materials or objects have magnetic fields or repel other magnets.
+This is a great opportunity to teach younger kids how magnetic poles work and also investigate which materials or objects have magnetic fields or repel other magnets.

-The important thing throughout these activities is to encourage your kids to ask and answer questions and think about how the ingredients are reacting with each other.
+The important thing to remember throughout these activities is to encourage your kids to ask and answer questions and to think about how the ingredients are reacting with each other.